One Life to Live storylines (2000–2013): 2009

-Gigi's sister, Stacy Morasco (Crystal Hunt), arrives from Las Vegas as an ex-stripper and sets her sights on Rex: sleeping with him, faking a pregnancy, miscarrying that baby, sleeping with Oliver Fish to get pregnant again, making Rex think she never miscarried, and making Stacy's ex-boyfriend Schuyler Joplin (Scott Clifton) think the baby is his.
+Gigi's sister, Stacy Morasco (Crystal Hunt), arrives from Las Vegas as an ex-stripper and sets her sights on Rex: having sex with him, faking a pregnancy, miscarrying that baby, having sex with Oliver Fish to get pregnant again, making Rex think she never miscarried, and making Stacy's ex-boyfriend Schuyler Joplin (Scott Clifton) think the baby is his.
 Her stripper friend, Kimberly Andrews (Amanda Setton), helps her out.
 Gigi and Rex break up, as Gigi falls for Schuyler and Rex is told that Mitch Laurence is his father.
 Mitch sets his sights on Stacy's baby to use in his cult.
 Gigi ends up delivering Stacy's baby at Viki's cabin on Llantano Mountain.
 Soon after, Stacy apparently dies as she falls in the frozen lake, though her body is never recovered.
 Gigi promises to take care of Sierra Rose, since she and her sister forgave each other during the delivery.
 Sierra needs surgery and Gigi finds out that Schuyler is the baby's father and that he'd known the truth for a while.
 She bans Schuyler from her life and sets her eyes one Rex once again.
 Fish doubts the baby is his but is having second thoughts.
 Gigi and Rex become closer, knowing they still love one another.
 Kim marries Clint Buchanan to get custody of Sierra Rose.
 Many battle for custody of Sierra Rose.
 Gigi proposes to Rex.

 In 2009, a very convoluted story arc began as Todd, Tea, Blair, Starr, and many others surrounding Todd were targeted by a killer known as the KAD.
 Talia, Wes, and Lee Halpern are all killed, and Blair is attacked in the shower in a scene that echoes the film, Psycho.
 In May 2009, the killer is revealed to be Powell Lord, Todd's cousin and another one of Marty's rapists.
-Powell's accomplice is former Mitch Laurence cultist, Rebecca Lewis.
+Powell's accomplice is former Tabernacle of Joy cultist, Rebecca Lewis.
 The two kidnap Todd, Tea, Blair, and Marty and hold them captive in the very room in which Marty was raped years ago.
 An explosion goes off, and Powell and Rebecca are captured.
 This results in the reunion of Todd and Tea, of which Blair gets jealous.
 Todd realizes that Tea is keeping a secret from him, and does a little investigating.
 Blair tracks down Ross Rayburn in Tahiti and learns that the two are still married.
 Ross stops Blair from telling Todd during his and Tea's wedding, then Blair learns Tea and Ross have a child, Danielle, together, who was in London at a boarding school with Matthew Buchanan and Destiny Evans.
 Ross becomes determined to get his daughter back, kidnapping Blair and Danielle.
 He ends up cornered on a bridge and, in the melee, falls to his presumed death.
 Tea and Todd break up and Danielle vows revenge for the death of her father.